Aggregate demand refers to the total demand for all the final goods and services produced in an economy at a given time.

 The mathematical representation of aggregate demand formula is as follows:

 AD = C + I + G + (X – M)

 It can also be expressed as follows:

 Aggregate demand = Consumer spending + Investment + Government spending + (Exports – Imports)

-This concludes the topic of Aggregate demand formula, which is a very important concept for calculating the demand for products and services in an economy.
+This article was about the aggregate demand formula, which is a very important concept for calculating the demand for products and services in an economy.
 To read more about such interesting concepts, stay tuned to BYJU’S.